-The Public Notice for Public Review and Comment for the Draft 2020 CAPER was published on September 8, 2021.
-The Public Notice and Draft 2020 CAPER were also posted on the City's website, where translation services were available.
+The Public Notice for Public Review and Comment for the Draft 2021 CAPER was published on September 9, 2022.
+The comment period begin on September10, 2022 and ended on September 24, 2022.
+The Public Notice and Draft 2021 CAPER were also posted on the City's website, where translation services were available.
 The notice provided 15 days for citizens to comment on the report as required by 24 CFR 91.105(d).
 This report and all CDBG public information files are available for public review at City Hall and the Public Library.

+i.
 The City maintains a list of organizations and agencies that advocate on behalf of special needs groups and in addition to the publishing the Public Notice in the local newspaper and on the City's website, the City provides notice to all entities on this list, inviting them and their clients to participate in the CAPER process, including the Public Hearing.